manifest-cyber/cli/README.md

 ## Merge
 Use the `merge` command to merge two or more SBOMs of the same format.

+### Arguments
+The same arguments available for the `sbom` command are available for `merge`.

+`-i`, `--input-format`: SBOM format of the inputs, either cyclonedx or spdx.

 ### Examples
 ```bash
 manifest merge --paths=scm-sbom.json,image-scm.json --input-format=cyclonedx --name=my-app
 ```

+## Contact
+Have any questions or need help?
+Don't hesitate to reach out: info@manifestcyber.com!